peardox/CGEFormExamples/README.md

 This warning is due to a build event that copies the data directory to the relevant output folder.
 All it's doing is issuing a command like "xcopy data Pascal\FMX\Win64\Debug" to ensure that when run the application has the data files it expects where they're supposed to be.

+Note that this copy action is only required for this repo.
+Your own projects won't have the same directory structure as this one.
+CGE can sensibly locate your own data directory.

 Compilation of this example will result in a window like this (no matter what language or framework is used to compile it)

 ![](git-img/App.png)